The 14 Best Beaches Near Merida, Mexico: Distances, Map + Local Tips

 Capital O José y Lety – cute property with spacious, nicely decorated rooms and a shared pool.
 Mid-range prices.
 Check rates and availability

-At only 8 km from Progreso, you will find the small, tranquil town of Chixchulub and its beautiful beach.
+At only 8 km from Progreso, you will find the small, tranquil town of Chicxulub and its beautiful beach.

-You may have already heard of this unusual name (pronounced Cheek shoe lube )because this is where, ages ago, a crater fell on Earth (actually in the ocean), provoking the creation of the thousands of cenotes around the Yucatan Peninsula, which eventually became some of the most popular tourist attractions in the area.
+You may have already heard of this unusual name (pronounced Cheek-shoo-loob) because this is where, ages ago, a meteorite hit the Earth (actually the ocean), creating the thousands of cenotes around the Yucatan Peninsula, which eventually became some of the most popular tourist attractions in the area.
+That is why the biggest concentration of cenotes is found in the nearby area.

-The town of Chixchulub has nothing interesting to offer, except for the beautiful, huge stretch of beach.
+The town of Chicxulub has nothing interesting to offer, except for the beautiful, huge stretch of beach.

 In town, you will find a few grocery stores and a couple of restaurants, but if you rent a place, you would be better off buying some groceries from Mérida supermarkets.